intuition-dev/mbCLIx/lazyLoading/readme.md

-# Relative performance of Webpack vs modern lazy loading w/JAMstack approaches, and future of 'import'
+# Relative performance of Webpack vs modern lazy loading w/JAMstack approaches; and future of 'import'

 ## How to measure performance:
 Performance is important - and more important for mobile users where they have limited bandwidth of how much can be loaded at once.